andrew/ultimate-awesome/README.md

 - [awesome-ai-safety](https://github.com/hari-sikchi/awesome-ai-safety) - A curated list of awesome AI safety papers, projects and communities.
 - [awesome-leni-robredo-list](https://github.com/itsleni/awesome-leni-robredo-list) - List of links for the campaign of Leni Robredo for Philippine President.
 - [awesome-stumpwm](https://github.com/Junker/awesome-stumpwm) - A curated list of high-quality docs/modules/configs for StumpWM.
+- [awesome-operations-analytics](https://github.com/kevinkevin556/awesome-operations-analytics) - A curated list of awesome video lectures and learning resources for operations analytics.
 - [awesome-go-articles](https://github.com/khigor777/awesome-go-articles) - A curated list of articles and best practices, for quick start and go deeper with Golang.
 - [awesome-vitepress-v1](https://github.com/logicspark/awesome-vitepress-v1) - A curated list of awesome things related to VitePress.
 - [awesome-TikZ](https://github.com/maphy-psd/awesome-TikZ) - A curated list of awesome TikZ packages and resources.